theobald-software/theobald-software.github.io/_includes/_content/en/tables/table-joins.md

 - Join additional tables in the tab *Tables and Fields*.

 {: .box-tip }
-**Recommendation**: To avoid poor extraction performance, do not join more than five tables.
+**Recommendation**: to avoid poor extraction performance, do not join more than five tables.

 {: .box-tip }
-**Tip**: Different tables can have identical field names.
+**Tip**: different tables can have identical field names.
 Defining a join condition based on the identical field names not always delivers the expected result (e.g., VBAK~VBELN <> LIPS~VBELN).
 Make sure the fields you use in a join condition contain the same content/data.

 #### Auto Mapping Function (optional)